By Molly Patrick

 The path to reaching your goals can be happy.
 Peaceful.
 Uncomplicated.
 It can be a day at the fucking spa.

-Let’s say that one of your goals is to eat a Whole Food Plant Based diet five days out of seven every week.
-Awesome!
+Let’s say that one of your goals is to eat a Whole Food Plant Based diet five days a week.
+Awesome.

 It starts out with a bang.
 You have your green smoothie in the morning and when you get hungry again you eat a big bowl of steel cut oats and almond butter toast.
 So far so good.
 Lunch is meal plan leftovers – excellent.
 Yummy and satisfying.
 Doing good!